top of page

 TRAIL STATISTICS:

-From the trailhead, walk a short distance and turn left on Oak Road, and then right on Murchio Road.
-Turn right on Donner Canyon Road up to Cardinet Oaks Road to the Falls Trail returning loop back via Middle Trail, briefly on Meridian Ridge Road, then back down Donner Canyon Road.
+From the trailhead, walk a short distance and turn left on Oak Road, left to stay on Oak Road, and then right on Murchio Road.
+Turn right on Donner Canyon Road up to a left on Cardinet Oaks Road to the Falls Trail returning loop back via Middle Trail, briefly right on Meridian Ridge Road, then back left down Donner Canyon Road.
 In winter and early spring, roads at lower elevations may be muddy.

 DESCRIPTION: In winter (rainy season) and throughout spring, the Falls Trail offers fine views of one of the mountain's most spectacular attractions - several waterfalls up to 100 feet high.
 Spring also brings astounding displays of wildflowers.
 The colorful rock formations are worth the trip any time.
 The waterfalls dry up during summer and fall before the winter rains.
 Kindly refrain from scrambling to the falls.
 It is dangerous and damages the landscape.